thompsonbrandpartners/thompson_docs/_posts/2015-10-05-branching-workflow-with-git.markdown

 * `development` should contain all 'in-development' changes and features that are ready for testing and *work*.
 This branch should not contain anything that would cause another developer issues if they were to 'branch-off' and begin developing a new feature.
 * `staging` should contain all changes and features that have been tested and are ready to be deployed to our staging server.
 In most cases, a `merge` into, or `push` onto this branch will trigger **auto deployment**, so we must be certain that we are happy before doing so.
 These are changes that we are happy for clients to review.
 * `master` should contain **only changes and features that are fully tested, signed off, and that we are happy to deploy to the LIVE server**.
-This branch should never auto-deploy as we should review all file changes manually beforehand.
-This reduces the likelihood of an incorrect file being modified/added/removed from the live environment.

 {:#setup}
 ### File setup and initial commits